teri-lynn/teri-lynn.github.com/_posts/2014-08-12-healthy-black-forest-cake.md

 ###Recipe

 Preheat the oven to 350.
 Put all the ingredients (except the second cup of cherries, the shredded coconut, and the chocolate chips) into a high speed blender and mix until smooth.
-Add in about a cup or more of fresh or frozen cherries and as many chocolate chips as you want, and 1/2 cup or more of shredded coconut and hand mix to distribute.
+Add in about a cup or more of fresh or frozen cherries and pulse the blender a couple times to chop them.
+Then add as many chocolate chips as you want, and 1/2 cup or more of shredded coconut and hand mix to distribute.
 Pour into a pan that is lightly greased with coconut oil.
 Bake for about 30-35 minutes at 350 degrees, more or less, depending on how gooey you want the protein cake.
 A knife will come out slightly gooey when inserted into the cake.
+Store in the fridge once cooled.

 - 2 ripe bananas
 - 1 cup cherries + 1 more cup left unblended